CosmaVergari/os161-vm/README.md

 # Theorical introduction

 This is an implementation of the project 1 by G. Cabodi.
-It implements _demand paging, swapping_ and provides _statistics_ on the performance of the virtual memory manager.
+It implements _demand paging_, _swapping_ and provides _statistics_ on the performance of the virtual memory manager.
 It completely replaces DUMBVM.

 ## On-demand paging